Market Scan Template for Founders and Product Teams

 Its job is narrower.

-It should help a reader understand the current shape of a space quickly enough to form judgment: what is changing, what patterns are visible, who matters, and what still needs deeper work.
+It should help a reader understand the current shape of a space quickly enough to form judgment.
+What is changing.
+What patterns are visible.
+Who matters.
+What feels overhyped.
+What is genuinely relevant to the team.
+What questions still need deeper work.

 That is why a useful market scan template usually feels lighter than people expect.

-If the scan tries to cover the whole category in equal detail, it becomes slow to produce and hard to reopen.
+If the scan tries to cover the whole category in equal detail, it becomes slow to produce and hard to reopen later.
 If it stays too loose, it becomes a pile of links with no decision value.
-The useful middle is a format that gives the background just enough structure to become usable.
+The right middle state is a format that gives the background just enough structure to become usable.

 Why market scans often fail even when the research is good

-That is why market scans can feel wasteful.
-The research happened and the useful thoughts happened, but the team still cannot use the material quickly because it has not been pressed into one coherent version.
+That is why market scans can feel strangely wasteful.
+The research happened.
+The useful thoughts happened.
+But the team still cannot use the material quickly because it has not been pressed into one coherent version.

 What a useful market scan template should include